-Treatments can range from a shoeing change to more delicate procedures, like injecting the navicular bursa (the fluid-filled sac that cushions the navicular bone from the deep digital flexor tendon).
+Treatments can range from a shoeing change to more delicate procedures, like injecting the navicular bursa (the fluid-filled sac that cushions the navicular bone from the deep digital flexor tendon) and navicular bursoscopy.
+Navicular bursoscopy is a surgery in which a camera is inserted into the bursa to allow visualization of any soft tissue tears and to give the surgeon the ability to debride any adhesions.
 Relatively new treatments include injection with drugs from the bisphosphonate class (like Osphos®), a group of drugs used to treat osteoporosis in people.

 “It’s meant to help with bone pain,” Barrett said.
 “It’s an intramuscular injection, and it’s not meant to be given any more often than every six months.
 This should be given only with veterinary guidance.
 You have to make sure the horse has good kidney function, because kidney issues can be a side-effect.”

 Isoxsuprine and aspirin can also help increase blood flow to the foot, and Previcox (firocoxib) and phenylbutazone (bute) can help relieve discomfort—but be sure to consult your veterinarian.
 Horses should not take bute, for example, if they are on Osphos.

 3. Conformation and shoeing can play a role.